iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

 [TrustZones mapping's page](Visio-TrustZones-Mapping.md).

 #### Default TrustZone
-Sometimes maybe it is not possible to calculate a parent for a component.
-Since it necessarily must have one, we need to define a default TrustZone to be used in these cases.
-At this point, there is no way to configure what is the default TrustZone and <u>the one whose label is _Public Cloud_ will always be selected as the default one</u>.
-In a near future, a new attribute will be added to the TrustZone mappings so this could be configurable.
+Sometimes it may not be possible to calculate a parent for a component.
+Since it must necessarily have one, we need to define a default TrustZone to be used in these cases.
+At this point, there is no way to configure which is the default TrustZone and <u>the one whose label is _Public Cloud_ will always be selected as the default one</u>.
+In the near future, a new attribute will be added to the TrustZone mappings so this could be configurable.

 ### Mapping Components